Archive for the 'Reptile Reflection' Category

 Tortoise Porn

 In the Galapagos Islands, there lives a lonely boy.
 Well, he’s at least 60, so we can’t really call him a boy.
-He’s lonely not for want of trying on the part of his neighbours.
-Many girls have been offered to him, but he’s refused all of them.
-That is, until now.
-Possibly.
+He’s lonely not for lack of trying on the part of his neighbours.
+Many girls have been offered … Continue reading

 Snake eats ewe